LangStream/documentation/configuration-resources/data-storage/solr.md

 You can use both Solr and Solr Cloud.
 If you use Solr Cloud then you can also manage the collections using the Solr Cloud API.

-In order to do that, you need to create special assets in your pipeline: "solr-collection".
+To do that, you need to create special assets in your pipeline: "solr-collection".

-This is an example about how to craete a collection named "documents" with a dense vector, as required to perform Vector Similarity Searches:
+Here is an example of creating a collection named "documents" with a dense vector, as required to perform Vector Similarity Searches:

 ```yaml
 assets: